didinsam21/productivity-tools/README.md

 3. Update the routing in `app.js`
 4. Add styles in `styles.css`
 5. Update service worker cache list
+6. Integrate with cloud sync in `cloud-auth.js` if needed

 ### Modifying Existing Tools
 - Each tool is self-contained in its HTML file